-It is critical that sexual assault survivors not blame themselves for being unable to prevent, more quickly end, forget, or just "get past" the experiences they may now be struggling with.
-Certain biological processes in the brain and the rest of the body took over when the threat or assault took place, making certain choices literally impossible.
-These same chemical and physical processes make semi-permanent changes in the brain.
-Although spontaneous healing is possible given enough time and the right circumstances, it is more likely that survivors will need to engage in a long period of healing and self-care, thoroughly grounded in self-compassion and the facts of biology.
+If you are a sexual assault survivor, it is critical that you not blame yourself for being unable to prevent, more quickly end, forget, or just "get past" the experiences you may now be struggling with.
+Certain biological processes in your brain and the rest of your body took over when you were threatened or assaulted, making certain choices literally impossible.
+These same chemical and physical processes made semi-permanent changes in your brain.
+Although spontaneous healing is possible given enough time and the right circumstances, it is more likely that you will need to engage in a long period of healing and self-care, thoroughly grounded in compassion for yourself and the facts of biology.